smolcluster

 Distributed Training Algorithms

-• Expert Parallelism (EP) — Sparse mixture-of-experts (MoE) training with distributed expert assignment across nodes.
-Enables training of large sparse models with efficient expert routing and load balancing.
+- Expert Parallelism (EP) - Sparse mixture-of-experts (MoE) training with distributed expert assignment across nodes.
+Demonstrates training of sparse models with expert routing across nodes.

 Distributed Inference